 I grew up in London and moved to Dacorum 25 years ago.
 I’m married and have 1 teenage son.
+I’m a music lover and also like to keep fit.

 I’ve 40 years’ experience in the Information Technology & Telecommunications industry.
-Working for top blue-chip companies based in the UK and far east I progressed to senior management.
+Working for top blue-chip companies based in the UK and far east.
+I progressed to senior management.
 I have extensive marketing, communication, product management and technical experience and have engaged at all levels.

 What is your experience with the local NHS